 New Spanish restaurant in Canggu

 True to its name, Sazón serves up a sophisticated menu ‘seasoned’ with Spanish flair and flavours.
-This stylish new restaurant on Canggu’s bustling Batu Bolong street is the latest venue of award-winning chef, Andrew Walsh, who brings his culinary expertise to the island of the gods.
+This stylish new restaurant on Canggu’s bustling Batu Bolong street is the latest venue of award-winning chef Andrew Walsh, who brings his culinary expertise to the island of the gods.

 The menu comes from the vision of Chef Andrew Walsh, whose previous Singapore restaurant, Cure, was awarded a Michelin star in 2021 and secured a place on The World’s 50 Best.
-Meanwhile, Spanish Head Chef, Javier Vicente, brings this vision to life with pride, know just how to perfectly prepare the dishes of his home country.
+Meanwhile, Spanish Head Chef, Javier Vicente, brings this vision to life with pride, knowing just how to perfectly prepare the dishes of his home country.

 Sazón’s must-tries and signatures include the iconic ‘Spanish Tortilla’ with potato, onion jam and chorizo tomato; ‘Scallop Ajoblanco’, a refreshing chilled soup perfect for Bali’s tropical climate; ‘Paella with Iberico Pork & Mushrooms’ is certainly a speciality here; and highly indulgent ’28-day Dry-aged Beef ‘Txuleta’ (1kg).
 To ensure the most authentic flavours, selected Spanish premium ingredients are imported, whilst Bali’s fresh local produce are used to complement these bold flavours.
 For dessert, the ‘Carajillo’ coffee-whisky is an ode not only to Spanish tradition, but to Chef Andrew’s own Irish heritage – a perfect representation of the fusion of nations in the kitchen!

-Open Wednesday to Sunday for dinner only: 6pm to 11pm.
+Open Wednesday to Sunday for dinner only: 6 pm to 11 pm.

 +62 811 3831 6575 | @sazon.bali | sazonbali.com